revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 -------------

-30. Tell me about a time when you had to use a creative solution to solve a problem while working with others.
+30.Tell me about a time when you had to use a creative solution to solve a problem while working with others.

 <details markdown="1">
 <summary> Show Answer </summary>